kwolk/GeometricBG/README.md

     (UIColor(red: 110/255,  green: 72/255,  blue: 131/255,  alpha: CGFloat.random(in: 0.1...0.7)), 1)   // PURPLE
 ]
 ```
-Yellow, being a bright colour, was the most frequent colour to my eye in Page's original illustration, so that occured more than any other (3), whilst the darker teal and purple appearing more sparingly (1).
+Yellow, being a bright colour, was the most frequent colour to my eye in Page's original illustration, so that occurred more than any other (3), whilst the darker teal and purple appearing more sparingly (1).

 The transparency also varied to maintain the blended layers of the original: this time allowing the darker shades to punch through up to 70%, when they decided to show up.

-After switching from an older (pre "Dark Mode") environment and onto a new one, it only dawned on me that there could be a dark mode for the app, which was something I had not considdered from Page's work, given that it was on a white canvas.
+After switching from an older (pre "Dark Mode") environment and onto a new one, it only dawned on me that there could be a dark mode for the app, which was something I had not considered from Page's work, given that it was on a white canvas.
 But, when I saw the contrast, I knew that I had to retro-apply it into my mature codebase:

 ![effortLight](https://github.com/kwolk/GeometricBG/assets/114968/85740053-c1de-4241-a455-2cdb40a33501)
 ![effortDark](https://github.com/kwolk/GeometricBG/assets/114968/14a2d6fa-bd90-4f27-8105-d10911f19fee)